juwain/experimental.dev/src/posts/stereotypeless-animation.md

 }
 ```

 Another kind of *content* of the `content` property is an image.
-It is displayed using the `url()` function - `content: url (" path/to/image.jpg ")`.
+It is displayed using the `url()` function - `content: url("path/to/image.jpg")`.
 I decided to inject the images directly into the styles, so that at the time of the slide show the image was already loaded.
 I moved the encoded images to custom properties so that the code remains readable:

 ```css
 :root {